 Vision Layers were invented by our good friend Todd Crapper, whose name you may recognize if you have been following Accessible Games for a while.
 He designed Killshot, High Plains Samurai, and ScreenPlay, and he has provided his talented layout services for Survival of the Able and Accessible Gaming Quarterly.
 He also works for our friends over at Third Eye Games.

 Todd recently launched a Kickstarter campaign to bring Vision Layers to additional RPGs.
-He is raising money to launch an educational website about Vision Layers so other publishers can use them in their own products (without … Continue reading
+He is raising money to launch an educational website about Vision Layers so other publishers can use them in their own products (without royalty), and …

 Our friends at Broken Ruler Games are running their ‘Crappiest Sale Ever” in honor of Thomas Crapper Day.
 Starting Sunday, January 27th and continuing through February 3rd, all their products will be on sale at DriveThruRPG and other OneBookShelf sites.